Trolleybuses in Belgrade

 The Belgrade trolleybus system forms part of the public transportation network in the city of Belgrade, the capital of Serbia.
 It is operated by the city-owned public transportation company GSP Belgrade.
 In 2017, the network consisted of 7 lines, with 125 trolleybuses operating on 55.8 km of two-way overhead wires.
-Trola, Serbian name for the trolley pole, became among Belgraders the common, colloquial name for the trolleybus in general.
+Trola, Serbian name for the trolley pole, became the common, colloquial name for the trolleybus among Belgraders.

 History

 Background

 The idea of introducing trolleybuses was considered during Interbellum.
-In the late 1930s, city's Directory for trams and lights prepared the acquisition of the first vehicles.
+In the late 1930s, the city's Directory for trams and lights prepared the acquisition of the first vehicles.
 The intention was to introduce the trolleybus lines which would connect the downtown Belgrade to Karaburma.
 World War II prevented the realization of this plan but the devastation of the tram infrastructure during the war revitalized the idea of trolleybuses.